-Speech-language pathology assistants have been used and regulated by many states since the 1970s.
-ASHA has had guidelines for the use of support personnel since 1969.
-Attention to the use of assistants has increased as professionals seek mechanisms for expanding services and containing costs.
-In November 2000, ASHA began development of an approval process for associate degree speech-language pathology assistant training programs and a registration process for speech-language pathology assistants.
-The approval process was effective January 2002, and the registration process was effective January 2003.
-However, at its spring 2003 meeting, ASHA's Legislative Council voted to discontinue both the registration program for speech-language pathology assistants and the approval process for speech-language pathology assistant training programs as of December 31, 2003, primarily for financial reasons.
-In 2013, ASHA published a new Speech-Language Pathology Assistant Scope of Practice.
+Speech-language pathology assistants (SLPAs) have been used and regulated by many states since the 1970s.
+ASHA has had guidelines for the appropriate use of support personnel since 1969.
+In January 2002, ASHA implemented an approval process for associate degree SLPA training programs.
+In January 2003, ASHA implemented a registration process for SLPAs.
+However, at its spring 2003 meeting, ASHA's Legislative Council voted to discontinue both programs, primarily for financial reasons.
+Because of this decision, ASHA did not register any SLPAs and only approved one SLPA training program.

 In 2011, ASHA launched the Associates Program.
 The ASHA Associates Program encompasses an affiliation category for individuals who work as support personnel in speech-language pathology and audiology.
 This process began in 2009, when the Board of Directors (BOD) passed a motion to establish an affiliation category for support personnel in both professions.

 The Associate category is open to individuals who work in a support position under the supervision of an ASHA-certified speech-language pathologist or audiologist.
 Applicants assert that they will adhere to ASHA's guidelines for speech-language pathology assistants (SLPAs) or support personnel in audiology, perform only tasks that are appropriate for SLPAs or audiology assistants, adhere to state laws and state licensure requirements for SLPAs and audiology assistants, and pay the requisite annual fees.